Areas covered:

 Available from:

-Printed copies are available from Malcolm Ross, 24 Netherbank, Galashiels, TD1 3DH at £13 plus £3.40 P&P. Cheques should be made payable to SOC Borders Branch.
-Alternatively copies are available at Waterston House, SOC Headquarters.
-A PDF version can be downloaded here.
+Printed copies are available from Malcolm Ross, 24 Netherbank, Galashiels, TD1 3DH at £13 plus £3.20 P&P. Cheques should be made payable to SOC Borders Branch, or payment can be made via BACS (details below).
+Alternatively copies are available at Waterston House, SOC Headquarters (please phone first to check supply) or at branch indoor meetings and outings (when cash payments can be taken).

 Scottish Ornithologists' Club (Borders Branch)